MoeKeyDev/MoeKey/README.md

 # MoeKey

 MoeKey is a Misskey client for Flutter

+> This project is currently under development and have many functional deficiencies

 ## Features
 - [x] Misskey Servers Selection List